Black-billed Magpie building a nest – D200, f6.3, 1/1600, ISO 400, 200-400mm VR at 400mm, +0.3 EV, natural light

-There is something very peaceful and relaxing about wandering alone down a lonely beach before the sun starts to light up the sky.
-Sitting on a sand dune waiting for the sunrise.
-Or strolling through the Spanish Moss covered Slash Pines just before the sun starts to set.
+There is something very peaceful and relaxing about wandering alone down a deserted beach before the sun starts to light up the sky, sitting on a sand dune waiting for the sunrise, or strolling through the Spanish moss-covered slash pines just before the sun starts to set.

 Listening carefully for the sounds of the birds, the tap-tap of a woodpecker drumming on a tree, the “drink your teeee” of an Eastern Towhee or the call of a Bald Eagle overhead.
 I tuned in with my ears and I could locate many bird species simply by their sound.

-One of the most important tools we use though for locating the birds are our eyes.
-We see a flutter, the flip of a tail, stretch of a wing or a bird flying through our field of vision and then get the camera ready.
+One of the most important tools we use for locating birds is our eyes.
+We see a flutter, the flip of a tail, the stretch of a wing, or a bird flying through our field of vision, and then we get the camera ready.

-I can detect a spotted sandpiper in amongst other small peeps because I know that they bob their bottoms up and down.
-Or know that a bird I see in the distance is a harrier because of the white rump and the buoyant way they fly.
-I’ve grown to know the hornet’s nest shape of a Great Horned Owl sitting in a pine and more.
+I can detect a spotted sandpiper among other small peeps because I know they bob their bottoms up and down.
+I also know that a bird I see in the distance is a harrier because of the white rump and the buoyant way it flies.
+I’ve learned to recognize the hornet’s nest shape of a Great Horned Owl sitting in a pine, among other things.

 It wasn’t until a few years after I got serious about photographing birds that I started to shoot them with other photographers.
-At first I wasn’t sure about it, but over time I saw the a few benefits.
+At first, I wasn’t sure about it, but over time, I saw a few benefits.
 And some issues.

 Four eyes instead of just two